Self-Managed Super Fund – for up to 6 members

 Our Self Managed Super Fund deed fully complies with the new rules.

-The new Standard identifies, clarifies and summarises the existing responsibilities which approved self-managed superannuation fund (SMSF) auditors use when conducting SMSF audit engagements.
-It also provides guidance to the auditor on matters which the auditor considers when planning, conducting and reporting on the financial and compliance engagement of an SMSF audit.
+The new Standard identifies, clarifies and summarises the existing responsibilities that approved self-managed superannuation fund (SMSF) auditors use when conducting SMSF audit engagements.
+It also provides guidance to the auditor on matters that the auditor considers when planning, conducting and reporting on the financial and compliance engagement of an SMSF audit.

-The appendices to GS 009 includes an example engagement and representation letter, illustrative trust deed checklists and financial audit procedures, and illustrative examples of threats to the auditor’s independence.
+The appendices to GS 009 include an example engagement and representation letter, illustrative trust deed checklists and financial audit procedures, and illustrative examples of threats to the auditor’s independence.

 Legal Consolidated’s Self-Managed Superannuation Deed is updated to fully comply with the Standard.
 Because you are building your SMSF at our website you also receive a signed letter on our law firm’s letterhead to confirm compliance with the Standard.